kirandp/GameDisclaimer/AI-Insect-Killer-Game.md

    - If you have an existing profile, select it from the list
    - Each profile saves your progress independently

-4. **Grant Camera Permission**: The app needs camera access to detect your gestures.
+4. **Grant Camera Permission**: The app needs camera access & disk access.
 Tap "Grant Permission" when prompted.

 5. **Ready to Play**: After a 5-second countdown, the game begins!